Main navigation

 • Not serve as the advisor for a new student.

 Associated or Auxiliary Faculty.
-Associated faculty are “persons with adjunct titles, clinical practice titles, visiting titles, and lecturer titles; also professors, associate professors, assistant professors, and instructors who serve on appointments totaling less than 50 percent to the university” (University Rule 3335-5-19).
+Associated faculty are “persons with clinical practice titles, adjunct titles, visiting titles, and lecturer titles; also professors, associate professors, assistant professors, and instructors who serve on appointments totaling less than 50 percent to the university” (University Rule 3335-5-19).
 Associated faculty are not eligible for appointment to the graduate faculty.
-Associated faculty may serve on master’s and doctoral examination committees upon petition by the Graduate Studies Committee of the student’s program and approval by the Graduate School.
+Associated faculty may serve as external members of master’s and doctoral examination committees upon petition by the Graduate Studies Committee of the student’s program and approval by the Graduate School.
 Associated faculty may, under extraordinary circumstances, serve as an external co-advisor upon petition by the Graduate Studies Committee and approval by the Graduate School.

 Ex Officio Members.
 The Executive Vice President and Provost, the Vice President for Research, the Vice Provost for Graduate Education and Dean of the Graduate School, the College Deans, and the Director of Libraries are granted a courtesy appointment as Graduate Faculty and are ex officio members of the graduate faculty.
 Ex officio members can maintain their already existing M or P status if applicable.
 Ex Officio members who do not have an existing M or P status may need to apply for such a status to a graduate program if needed.